JonasJoKuJonas/homeassistant-WebUntis/README.md

 |`calendar.NAME_webuntis_calender`| calendar | Calendar entry

 ## Template
+Before you can use templates you need to enable the option generate JSON in the options flow.
+(Backend - generate JSON)
 ### List lessons from next day
 ```
 {% set json = state_attr("sensor.NAME_next_lesson_to_wake_up", "day") | from_json %}